-Additionally, variational methods require that a background error covariance matrix is provided for each assimilation window.
-In other words, the uncertainty regarding the initial condition supplied for use in the data assimilation scheme.
+Additionally, variational methods require that a background error covariance matrix is provided for each assimilation window, in other words, the uncertainty regarding the initial condition supplied for use in the data assimilation scheme.
 This matrix is generated by computing the errors of decades worth of forecasts and reanalysis data, something that is not available to us in the space weather field.
-For sequentially based methods like the ensemble Kalman filters, this matrix only has to be provided at the start of the dataassimilation effort, but is propagated by the ensemble from then on.
+For sequentially based methods like the ensemble Kalman filters, this matrix only has to be provided at the start of the data assimilation effort but is propagated by the ensemble from then on.

-Similarly, as variational methods rely on linearisations, the data-assimilation window cannot be too long to avoid the build up of strong nonlinearities.
-In numerical weather ©2017 American Geophysical Union.
-All Rights Reserved.

-prediction a typical window length is 6 to 12 hours, and it is unclear how long the window can be for space weather applications.
-It will depend on the spatial resolution of the model, as higher resolution typically means stronger nonlinearities with shorter growth time scales, but also on how close we are to the true solution, so how wide the covariances are.
-Numerical weather prediction at the global scale is quite accurate due to the enormous amount of relatively accurate observations in each 6 hour window, presently close to 107 observations.
-This means that the initial guess over the assimilation will be quite accurate too, so that although the full system is very nonlinear, we are so close to the true solution that linearisations work well.
+Similarly, as variational methods rely on linearizations, the data assimilation window cannot be too long to avoid the buildup of strong nonlinearities.
+In numerical weather prediction a typical window length is 6 to 12 h, and it is unclear how long the window can be for space weather applications.
+It will depend on the spatial resolution of the model, as higher resolution typically means stronger nonlinearities with shorter growth time scales and also on how close we are to the true solution, which is how wide the covariances are.
+Numerical weather prediction at the global scale is quite accurate due to the enormous amount of relatively accurate observations in each 6 h window, presently close to 107 observations.
+This means that the initial guess over the assimilation will be quite accurate too, so that although the full system is very nonlinear, we are so close to the true solution that linearizations work well.
 Space weather seems to be a long way away from this situation.
-(This doesn't mean that variational methods should be abandoned at this stage as one can run an ensemble of variational methods to explore the posterior pdf, similar to an ensemble smoother.
+(This does not mean that variational methods should be abandoned at this stage as one can run an ensemble of variational methods to explore the posterior pdf, similar to an ensemble smoother.
 This is a technique also used in weather prediction.)

-Ensemble Kalman filters such as the one explored in this paper do rely on a Gaussian assumption of the prior pdf, and on the likelihood.
+Ensemble Kalman filters such as the one explored in this paper do rely on a Gaussian assumption of the prior pdf and on the likelihood.
 These will be violated, but, interestingly enough, ensemble Kalman filters have been found to be quite robust to non-Gaussian situations.
-Although not completely understood, this might be related to the fact that another way to derive the Kalman filter, and to some extent the ensemble Kalman Filters, is to assume that the best estimate is a linear combination of the prior best estimate and the observations.
+Although not completely understood, this might be related to the fact that another way to derive the Kalman filter, and to some extent the ensemble Kalman filters, is to assume that the best estimate is a linear combination of the prior best estimate and the observations.
 That is often true to first order.